 Connect to other Tisch parents by directing your support to the Parents’ Council.

 A gift of $7,500 or more to any program or fund within the Tisch School qualifies for a 12-month membership from the date of the gift.
-Parents may support the Tisch Parents' Fund, scholarships, or an aspect of their child's department – such as production funds for the Drama or Film & TV departments.
+Parents may support scholarships, career development, or an aspect of their child's department – such as production funds for the Drama or Film & TV departments.

-For more information on the Tisch Parents’ Council, please contact Sharon Peterson.
+For more information and guidance in achieving your philanthropic goals, please contact Sharon Peterson.